 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Areas of counselling I deal with

-My standard fee for waged clients is £50 a session with a reduction for those on a low or reduced income.
-There is a reduced rate of £40 for those training to be Art Psychotherapists and I have over three years of full-time experience as a therapist in accord with current guidelines.
+My standard fee for waged clients is £50 for face to face sessions / £40 for sessions conducted through Zoom or WhatsApp with a further reduction for those on a low or reduced income.
+The lower rate of £40 is also the charge for those training to be Art Psychotherapists and I have over four years of full time experience as a therapist in accordance with current guidelines.

-Block bookings are available with a 10% reduction.
+Block bookings are also available with an additional 10% reduction.
 I will reserve a proportion of my sessions for those that are unable to pay.